Clickbait headline, right?

 What lessons can we take away from Wayfair’s informational keyword targeting?

 - Curate for comprehensiveness.
 Wayfair is not in the business of developing recipes.
-These guys are more interior designer than celebrity chef.
+These guys are more interior designers than celebrity chefs.
 But you can’t claim to have an ultimate guide to hosting Easter brunch without some insights on preparing the actual feast.
 So for “Favorite Easter recipes”, Wayfair links to a curated list gathered from Country Living’s online magazine.
 If you don’t have all the answers to a topic for which you’re producing content, don’t shy away from providing a curated list of external resources.
 Also, keep in mind that linking out to bloggers, influencers, and trusted experts with an existing audience will help you promote your work, and build relationships with a big group of potential customers.

 - Inform, don’t sell.
-It can be difficult for ecommerce sites to succeed with informational content if you prioritise outright promotion over helpful education.
-The ability to avoid the pushy salespeople is part of the appeal of online shopping.
+It can be difficult for eCommerce sites to succeed with informational content if you prioritise outright promotion over helpful education.
+The ability to avoid pushy salespeople is part of the appeal of online shopping.
 Don’t try to embed a virtual version of that irritating shop assistant spruiker.
 Remember why your users found your page – to be informed and find an answer.
 Earn their trust first.
 Repeat sales will follow.

 - Internal links.
 Big resource pages like this Wayfair example act as a list of your site’s greatest hits.
 This allows you to link back to all of the related content you’ve created in the past.
-Both humans and search engines appreciate this, because it helps them find relevant information quickly and conveniently.
+Both humans and search engines appreciate this because it helps them find relevant information quickly and conveniently.

 Earlier this year, I found myself going through a whole lot of cage-free, organic eggs every week.